Touch typing: Home row

 The middle row of the keyboard is termed "home row" because typists are trained to keep their fingers on these keys and return to them after pressing any other key that is not on the home row.
+The home row is also called the middle row because it is located in the middle between the top row—further back from the typist—and bottom row – closer to the typist.

 Some keyboards have a small bump on certain keys of the home row.
 This helps returning the fingers to the home row for touch typing.